GMMan/tama-para-research/protocols/tcp.md

 expecting a chunk.

 The recipient has 2000ms to respond to the initial `PKT` command and 5000ms to respond to a chunk that was sent.
-The initiator has 2000ms to send another chunk after the recipient has responded to the previous chunk.
+The initiator has 2000ms to begin sending after the recipient has responded to the previous chunk.
+The timeout between each byte received depends on the current state as described.
 The number of attempts for initiating a packet transfer or sending a chunk is three.
 If the attempts have been exceeded, a `CAN` command should be sent and the operation cancelled.

-Do not respond with any other command other than `ACK` when `PKT` is received, otherwise unexpected behavior may be encountered.
-Do not send any custom commands during a packet transfer.
-A new `PKT` operation cannot be initiated while one is already ongoing.
+Do not respond with any other command other than `ACK`, `CAN`, or `ECHO` when `PKT` is received, otherwise unexpected behavior may be encountered.
+Custom commands may be sent from the recipient during a send packet operation, but is not encouraged.
+A new send packet operation cannot be initiated while one is already ongoing.

 The transfer is complete after the final chunk has been `ACK`ed, and a new operation can begin.